thetahayasin/softmystic/README.md

 - Update site settings, logo, and ads via the admin panel.
 - Add locales and platforms for multilingual and multi-platform support.
+- For Generating sitemaps run "php artisan sitemap:generate" or set as cron

 ## Folder Structure